 Your resume is often the first and only impression employers get of you prior to the initial interview.
-It is, often more than any other, the deciding factor in whether or not you receive an interview for the position.
+It’s the deciding factor in whether or not you receive an interview for the position.
+It’s the best way to stand out.

-However, this can cause serious repercussions that may have a lasting effect on your career.
-Not just with that employer, but with others; word can spread about applicants who aren’t being honest, and many people fired after being caught in resume lies have had their reputations ruined.
+However, lying on your resume can cause serious repercussions that may have a lasting effect on your career—not just with that employer, but with others.
+Word can spread about applicants who aren’t being honest.
+You want to stand out to recruiters, but only in the right ways.

 In some cases, this embellishment is innocent.
 You may not remember exactly which month you started at a job you had a decade ago, or the exact amount by which you increased sales.
 If you are unsure about something, it doesn’t belong on your resume.